30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 An associate degree prepares students for jobs in multiple industries.
 Many students wish to enter the workforce right after completing high school but, at the same time, continue with their education.
-An associate degree from a community college will provide them with a quick-start career as they earn a degree in two years.
+An associate degree from a community college will give them a quick-start career as they earn a degree in two years.
 Though this is a basic degree, students get foundational knowledge for the field they are interested in and start their careers.
 They provide focused, high-quality education and help students find a job in their field.
+You can get into a lot of the trades with an associate’s degree.

 Featured Programs

 Some associate credentials offer higher returns than others, but most put students on a path to earning above the median household income level.
 Career opportunities that pay the most for an associate degree lie in the healthcare and information technology sectors.
-Students can earn an associate degree from accredited local universities as well as from their local community college.
-The cost of attendance for the latter is much less, which means they do not incur too much college debt.
-Since they also start earning sooner than later, they can pay off whatever loans they may have and realize the ROI of their degree in a short time.
+Students can earn an associate degree from accredited local universities and local community colleges.
+The latter’s attendance cost is much less, which means they do not incur too much college debt.
+Since they also start earning sooner than later, they can pay off whatever loans they may have and realize the ROI of their degree quickly.

-Retail sales associates work in boutiques, large department stores as well as big grocery chains.
+Retail sales associates work in boutiques, large department stores, and big grocery chains.
 They help customers find, select and purchase products in a store.
 Key duties for these associate degree jobs include:

 • Ensuring the store is appropriately stocked with merchandise